 1. Listen, Listen, Listen

-Most powerful way to build any relationship, is to become an attentive & empathetic listener.
+The most powerful way to build any relationship is to become an attentive & empathetic listener.
 This applies to not just professional relationships but also personal ones.
 If you know a thing or two about Emotional Intelligence (EI), you’ve already got an advantage.

 Closing your mouth and opening your ears to your employee concerns is good (and smart) for business.
-You can avoid many metaphorical icebergs by simply asking a team member how they’re doing!
+By being a coach and accountability partner for employees, you can avoid many metaphorical icebergs by simply asking a team member how they’re doing!
 This may lead to them opening up about some work struggles they’re having.
 Or, on the flip side, you can extract a few insights that could help improve your management style or business plans.

 2. Keep Them Happy

 The fact that the majority of the workforce feels unhappy at their stations should worry any team manager.
-In fact, that pessimism in the office is costing the U.S. economy billions of dollars in lost productivity.
+That pessimism in the office is costing the U.S. economy billions of dollars in lost productivity.

 So, as a team manager, consider incorporating ways to boost morale across your team.
 Host regular get-togethers, reach out to team members who seem like they’re struggling, applaud a job well done.
 All these things can help cast a smile across any team member’s face.